GeoBigData/gbdx-training/README.md

     user_password = <your_password>
     ```

-5. Test your gbdxtools installation.
-First, bring up a terminal/cmd window and start Python <br/>
+4. Test your gbdxtools installation: Open a terminal/cmd window and type `python`.
+Then copy and paste the following code, which will result in an error if gbdxtools is not properly installed.
-`python`

-6. Copy and paste the following code to test that your gbdxtools installation was successful.
-This should not result in an error.
 Once you are done, quit Python by typing `exit`.

   ```python
   from gbdxtools import Interface gbdx = Interface()
   ```

-7. Test the Jupyter installation by typing this at the command line [documentation here](https://jupyter.readthedocs.io/en/latest/running.html#running): <br/>
+6. Test Jupyter: Open a terminal/cmd window and copy and paste the following code to test that Jupyter is installed.
+This will open the Jupyter Notebook interface in your browser [(documentation here)](https://jupyter.readthedocs.io/en/latest/running.html#running): <br/>
 `jupyter notebook`

-8. From here, feel free to create your own Notebook using the browser interface or download and start our tutorial notebook, gbdxtools-APIs.ipynb.
-Note, this should just open when you start the jupyter server, but if not, simply open the following URL in a browser: http://localhost:8888 [Documentation](https://jupyter.readthedocs.io/en/latest/running.html#running)
+7. If you would like to explore gbdxtools and Jupyter Notebooks, download 'gbdxtools-APIs.ipynb' from this repo and open it in the Jupyter Notebook browser interface.
+This interface should just open when you start the Jupyter server, but if not, simply open the following URL in a browser: http://localhost:8888 [Documentation (https://jupyter.readthedocs.io/en/latest/running.html#running)

-*\*If you choose not to install Anaconda, you will still need to install [Python](https://www.python.org) and [Pip](https://pip.pypa.io) before installing gbdxtools.*

 ### Install Docker and register for a Docker Hub account
 The platform utilizes the Docker technology to bundle algorithms and their dependent code into docker images that can be registered as tasks on the platform.